elastacloud/spark-excel/README.md

 ## Features

 - Handling Excel 97-2003, 2010, and OOXML files (thanks to Apache POI)
+- Streaming support for larger files
+    - Note.
+Streaming support is only available for XLSX files (OOXML) and will disable formula evaluation
 - Multi-line headers
 - Reading from multiple worksheets given a name pattern
 - Glob pattern support for reading multiple files